 For example, although PDB includes the p command for printing out the values of variables and expressions, it usually isn't necessary.
 To see why, recall that whenever you run Python in interactive mode, simply typing the name of a variable or expression will result in printing it out-exactly what p would have done, without typing the 'p'.

-So, if x.py contains a variable ww and you run PDB, instead of typing you can simply type
+So, if x.py contains a variable ww and you run PDB, instead of typing you can simply type ww and the value of ww will be printed to the screen.

 (Pdb) p ww